the-inker-imp/C-language/README.md

 # C-language
-This repo is for a noob trying to learning code in C language.
+This repo is for a noob trying to learn coding in C language.